rhizodigital/meCard/README.md

 # meCard
-Digital business organisation cards web app.
+Digital business organization cards web app.

+Allow users to create and share small contact and information cards for themselves or their organization, club, band or business.